Professional Legal Assistance with Employee Stock Option Issues

 What our Pleasanton employment attorneys can do for you

 Employee stock options can be useful in creating an incentive for employees to perform to the best of their abilities.
-At Garcia & Gurney, ALC, our lawyers can advise you on how to properly manage ESOPs and how to create stock option plans that are compliant with the law.
+At Garcia & Gurney, A Law Corporation, our lawyers can advise you on how to properly manage ESOPs and how to create stock option plans that are compliant with the law.
 In addition, we can assist you in the following ways:

 - Drafting stock option plans: It is essential that ESOPs be carefully designed.
 The plan should be clear and provide employees with the right to purchase stock in the company at a specified price.
 Additionally, the plan should thoroughly cover any contingencies regarding the purchase of stock.
 It is important that language used in a stock option plans be explicit — vague language can result in disagreements and possibly litigation.
 It is also necessary that an employee stock option plan use either incentive stock options or non-qualified stock options, which have different tax consequences.